 To read more about Chancer, the “Wonder Dog” go to:

 My sincere thank you for working with my little miracle kitty, Brenna, these past few weeks, and helping her with her pain and limited mobility!
 Brenna was my rescue kitty from CEVC, who fell from our second story to our first at approximately 7 weeks of age.
-Ever since, she's cried out often when picked up, and would never jump up on counters and tables like our other kitty until she worked with Dr. Orenbuch.
+Ever since, she's cried out often when picked up, and would never jump up on counters and tables like our other kitty until she worked with the veterinarians at GVR.
 I've seen HUGE improvement, just in two visits.
-I highly recommend Dr. Orenbuch to anyone whose beloved furry baby is in any pain, is slowing with age, has experienced a surgery or an accident, etc. I recommended her to my primary care vet, and would glad to be a reference for anyone considering care options for their beloved pets.
-Thank you again, so much, for all you've done for Brenn in such a short time.
+I highly recommend GVR to anyone whose beloved furry baby is in any pain, is slowing with age, has experienced a surgery or an accident, etc. I recommended them to my primary care vet, and would glad to be a reference for anyone considering care options for their beloved pets.
+Thank you again, so much, for all you've done for Brenna in such a short time.
 I know it wasn't that involved of a treatment for you, but I honestly believe that your help is resulting in a MUCH improved life, with increased mobility and agility, and far less pain, for this little feline I have grown to love so much.
-Thank you again, Dr. Orenbuch!
+Thank you again!

 Sam, Yorkshire Terrier

-I brought Sam, my seven year old Yorkshire Terrier, to see Dr. Orenbuch in the spring of 2010.
-He’d injured his neck, and despite having surgery to repair a ruptured disc, he wasn’t making much progress.
+Sam, my seven year old Yorkshire Terrier injured his neck, and despite having surgery to repair a ruptured disc, he wasn’t making much progress.
 We continued to increase his pain medications as advised, but still Sam could not lift his head up and had a hard time using his front left leg.
 He had also been confined to a crate for about 3-4 months.
 Finally, I was ready to put Sam to sleep because I could not watch him suffer any more (it had been six months).
 His regular vet, Dr. Bard, told us there’s "one more thing you need to try" and that is when I found Dr. Evelyn.

 Dr. Evelyn adjusted him, used laser acupuncture, and gave me some stretches and strengthening exercises to do with Sam every day.